trolologuy/useful-tools/docs/readme.md

   - Fing
   - Waze
   - Authy
+  - [Pl@ntNet](https://plantnet.org/en/) - Identify one plant from a picture, and be part of a citizen science project on plant biodiversity
   - [F-Droid](https://f-droid.org/)
   - [termux](https://termux.com/) - Android terminal emulator and Linux environment app (no root rights required)
   - [Time Cop](https://github.com/hamaluik/timecop) -  A time tracking app that respects your privacy and gets the job done without getting too fancy.